List of The Mummy (film series) characters: Lock-Nah

 Lock-Nah (Adewale Akinnuoye-Agbaje) was the bodyguard of Meela Nais and chief enforcer of the Cult of Imhotep led by Baltus Hafez, who would work with the cult to obtain power before finally meeting his end at the hands of Ardeth Bay.

 Meela Nais

-Meela Nais (Patricia Velasquez) was the reincarnation of Anck-Su-Namun, a concubine of the Pharaoh Seti I, that joined a cult whose intent it was to see that the High Priest of Osiris Imhotep be resurrected and conquer the Earth.
+Meela Nais (Patricia Velasquez) was the reincarnation of Anck-Su-Namun, a concubine of the Pharaoh Seti I, that joined a cult whose intent was to see that the High Priest of Osiris Imhotep be resurrected and conquer the Earth.
+She willingly allows her ancestor's spirit to inhabit her body to reunite with Imhotep.

 Izzy Buttons

 Izzy Buttons (Shaun Parkes) is Rick O'Connell's oldest and closest friend and a part-time pilot.
 The two worked together on a tugboat operation in the Atlantic following their time spent in the trenches of World War I. Izzy is often brash and quick to anger, but O'Connell's particular brand of sarcasm and anger are known to steady him.
 Izzy also has a spotty history with Jonathan, who defrauded him out of an investment in leather manufacturing.
 He also has a bitter history with Rick considering that he left him to hold an unknown merchandise in Marrakesh that lead to him being shot in his rear end, while Rick enjoyed the company of the local ladies.
 The O'Connells place unyielding trust in Izzy after his homemade hot-air balloon allows them to outrun Imhotep's attempt to eat them as a giant water face monster.
 Izzy rescues the others at the end of the film in the same hot-air balloon and they sail off into the sunset.
 He also wears an eyepatch he does not need, claiming "it makes me look rather dashing".